MaggieDaisy/Easy_Skincare/README.md

 - **Navigation Bar** on the top of the page which is consistent  - contains a logo image and brand name which acts as a link to the main page, search bar, names with icons of each site page for browsing easily between them, toggle button visible on smaller devices.
 On the bottom of the navigation bar, categories of products with a dropdown menu for each to browse between detailed subcategories
 - **Home/About Page** - contains a short introduction paragraph, hero image, and shop button, below collection of cards with the theme of the site, purpose, and philosophy of brand and guidance about easy skincare routines, as well as e consultation button directing to purchase a service
 - **All Products** Page - contains card panels with the presentation of products, each card contains an image that acts as a clickable button for the further view of the full product details, name, price, rating info, category name of the product
+- **Product Detail** Page - actually a multitask page that gives a users possibility for interaction, contains name, price, and full description about the product, provides also add to wishlist button, add to bag button, and add review button
 - **Register Page** - contains fields to fill up with 'Username' and 'Password' and a 'Register' button, and a link to the 'Log In' Page
 - **Log In** Page - contains fields to fill up with 'Username' and 'Password' and a 'Login' button, and a link to the Register Page
 - **Profile** Page - contains personal information about a user, delivery details, and order history, this page is available for registered users